Posttraumatic Stress Disorder

 Generally, people who have been exposed to traumatic stressors are able to eventually go on with their lives without becoming preoccupied by what has happened.
 However, with the passage of time, some people are unable to integrate their traumatic experiences and start to develop specific patterns of avoidance and hyperarousal that are associated with Posttraumatic Stress Disorder.
 It is important that anyone who develops symptoms of Posttraumatic Stress does not feel embarrassed, ashamed, or inadequate as a result of their feelings and responses.

-There are three types of Posttraumatic Stress Disorder:
+Three types of PTSD or Posttraumatic Stress Disorder:

 - Acute: symptoms last less than three months